 The Tokyo Metropolis League kicked off its first season in the beginning of 2004 and hasn’t looked back.
 Accommodating 30 teams across 3 divisions, the league aims to provide organised, competitive 11 a-side football following a schedule closely aligned with many European domestic leagues.
 The league proudly plays host to a vast array of teams with players’ nationalities spanning the globe.

 The Footy Japan Cup

 The Footy Japan Cup (FJ Cup) can trace its roots back to the TML’s conception, born from the idea of a competition which would allow all teams to have a fair dual with their counterparts sitting elsewhere within the league.
 Allowing all TML players to taste the magic of an old fashioned cup competition is something that couldn’t be ignored.
-The FJ Cup kicks off its first round in mid November with first round losing teams automatically entered into the FJ Plate Cup.
+First round losing teams are automatically entered into the FJ Plate Cup.
 Everybody deserves a second chance at some silverware!

 Footy Japan Tournaments